OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/On Crossposting.md

 - I write it in [Obsidian](https://obsidian.md/) (using [Markdown](http://en.wikipedia.org/wiki/Markdown))
 - Save (push) it to [Github](http://en.wikipedia.org/wiki/GitHub)
 - Where [Massive Wiki Builder](https://massive.wiki/massive_wiki_builder) automagically regenerates its web pages, "publishing" the new one
+- Copy that page's contents and paste them into Substack, Medium and LinkedIn
 - Copy the new page's URL and add it to the crossposts
 - Add that page to my Brain, too
+- Fetch the final URLs of the Substack, Medium and LinkedIn posts and add them to the Ur-post, and to my Brain
+- I once would have posted to Twitter, but I won't post to Xitter, and haven't found a happy rhythm or community in the new alternatives, like Bluesky, Mastodon and Threads.
+- Whew!

-Functionally, that turns into the footer you'll see on this page, after the separating line.
+Functionally, that looks like the footer you'll see on this page, after the separating line.

 I don't want to make the crossposted articles confusing, so on those, I just link back here by adding "The Ur-post lives here."

+Oh, and that workflow doesn't include any videos, or where and how I create images to use in the posts.

 ## Useful details